suncoast-devs/handbook/lessons/misc-quick-reference/code-formatting.md

 formatting for your projects.
 If so, you should use these.
 It will keep your code in the same style as all the other code in the project.

-At SDG we use these formatters to generate consistent code format:
+At SDG, we use these formatters to generate consistent code format:

 - [`Prettier`](https://prettier.io/)
 - [`Omnisharper`](https://www.omnisharp.net/)

-However, these formatters can only do so much to format code
+However, these formatters can only do so much to format code.

 # Rule 2 - Don't leave commented out code in your commits

 We all comment out code while working on a feature.
-However, leaving behind commented out code is a bad habit and leads to confusion by your fellow developers, or yourself, in the future.
+However, leaving behind commented out code is a bad habit and leads to confusion among your fellow developers, or yourself, in the future.

 Review all your commits before submitting them to ensure that the comments you